kyma-project/kyma/docs/kyma/04-11-update.md

 This guide describes how to update Kyma deployed locally or on a cluster.

 >**NOTE:** Updating Kyma means introducing changes to a running deployment.
-If you want to upgrade to a newer version, read [this](#installation-upgrade-kyma) document.
+If you want to upgrade to a newer version, read the [installation document](#installation-upgrade-kyma).

 ## Prerequisites